 The simple way to do this is by get in touch with a broking agency with online stock trading facilities and stock trading facilities.
-Enrich commodities provides the best brokerage service to its customers.
+Enrich Financial provides the best brokerage service to its customers.

 Let’s take a look at the bear market.
 This takes place at some point in a recession or depression.

 A few ways to profit during this period are:

 One of the techniques is short selling.
 When you foresee that a share price is going to fall, you can sell your shares or someone else’s (i.e.) borrowed shares at a low price and later buy them back at a higher price.
 The usual method is Intraday trading where you square off your shares.

 Put option is another strategy; here you pay a premium to be able to sell your stock at a picky strike price.
 When the stock price drops, you can sell at a high strike price or sell your put option which would have risen in value in a bear market.

 Another method is through an inverse exchange traded fund (ETF) which is also called abbreviated (ETFs), which displays you the inverse of an index.